 A personal injury claim refers to the legal action taken by a person after being involved in an accident or injured due to the actions or negligence of a third party.
-These cases vary quite a bit, and range from very serious to minor.
-A personal injury claim involves the following parties:
+These cases vary quite a bit and range from very serious to minor.

-- A solicitor, which is the person, firm, or entity helping the plaintiff in their claim.
+- Solicitor – This is the person, firm, or entity helping the plaintiff in their claim.

-- Finally, the Personal Injury Assessment Board is where the claim is assessed.
-Almost all of the personal injury claims in Ireland are analysed by the board before the next steps are considered.
+- Personal Injury Assessment Board (PIAB) – This is where the claim is assessed before the next steps are considered.

 - Cycling Accident Claims